-Broken Authentication and Session Management attacks are anonymous attacks with the intention to try and retrieve passwords, user account information, IDs and other details.
+Broken Authentication and Session Management attacks are anonymous attacks with an intention to try and retrieve passwords, user account information, IDs and other details.

 Key Points to check if you are vulnerable:

-- User authentication credentials aren’t protected when stored using hashing or encryption.
+- Unprotected user authentication credentials while storing using hashing or encryption.

-- Credentials can be guessed or overwritten through weak account management functions (e.g., account creation, change password, recover password, weak session IDs).
+- Possibility of guessing or overwriting credentials because of weak account management functions (e.g., account creation, change password, recover password, weak session IDs).

-- Session IDs are exposed in the URL (e.g., URL rewriting).
+- Exposed Session IDs in the URL (e.g., URL rewriting).

 - Session IDs are vulnerable to session fixation attacks.

-- Session IDs don’t timeout, or user sessions or authentication tokens, particularly single sign-on (SSO) tokens, aren’t properly invalidated during logout.
+- Session IDs don’t timeout, or user sessions or authentication tokens, particularly single sign-on (SSO) tokens, lack of proper invalidation during logout.